Monson2002/Monson2002/README.md

 MY portfolio 👉 [Click Here](https://monson2002-portfolio-2023.netlify.app/)

 # 💫 About Me:
-I am pursuing an MTech in Machine Learning and am a passionate web developer, who has worked as an Intern at Coditas, Pune.
+I am pursuing a masters in Machine Learning and am a passionate web developer, who has worked as an Intern at Coditas, Pune.
 I mostly use React JS and Tailwind CSS as go-to tools, along with others.
 I am comfortable in Python and JavaScript for normal programming purposes.

 ## 🌐 Socials: